me-box/core-arbiter/README.md

 	npm install --production

 ## Usage
+Make sure you have a private key, certificate, and passphrase included in `certs` as `key.pem`, `cert.pem`, and `passphrase.txt` respectively for HTTPS, by for example running:

+	openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 36
+	echo "arbitering is life" > certs/passphrase.txt

+Then start the program with:

 	npm start

 Default port is 443 (HTTPS only), but in case of lack of privileges, can be overridden using the PORT environment variable, i.e.: